idio-sync/rb3e-stagekit-networked/README.md

 ### ⚠️ Limits
 * **Max Current:** ~1.2A total (Device + Pico W).
+* Fine if you're only connecting one stage kit device or are using a powered USB OTG hub.

 ## Method 2: The "Y-Split" (High Current)
 In this configuration, power is split *before* the Pico.
 The stage kit device draws current directly from the PSU, bypassing the Pico.